 Q. Can anyone qualify for implant supported dentures?

 A. For the most part, everyone can get the procedure.
-However, there are a few health factors to consider.
+However, there are a few oral health factors to consider.
 We need to examine you to determine if you have any signs of gum disease or other infections that need to be corrected first.
-Simultaneously, there may be other health conditions that impact the procedure.
+Simultaneously, there may be other oral health conditions that impact the procedure.
 Diabetics, for example, can receive implant supported dentures, but may need to wait for their blood sugar to be under control before we can begin.
 We can examine you in our Pompano Beach dental office and let you know if we anticipate any roadblocks.

 Q. Will this procedure work if I have worn dentures for a long time?

 A. Yes, if you have worn dentures for years, you can upgrade your prosthetic.
 This is an ideal way to do so, because it gives you some of the stability you can expect from dental implants without the need for a drawn out procedure.

 A. No, when you visit our office, we will provide you with any necessary sedation.
 At South Florida Smile Spa, Nicole M. Berger, DDS, we understand that dental procedures can be intimidating, and we will take steps to ensure that you remain comfortable and relaxed during the appointment.